Billy Paul: Neptune and Gamble releases

 Paul and his wife and manager Blanche Williams were in the process of recording his debut album when they met Kenny Gamble.
 Paul recalled:

 Billy Paul cited the Beatles as the key influence on his musical growth from jazz to other musical genres.

 I was singing in a jazz club called the Sahara.
 He had a record shop on South St & Philly – right round the corner and I was singing with a trio at the Sahara club on Friday, Saturday, and Sunday.
 He came over and said 'I am starting a record company and I would like to sign you.'
 Low [sic] and behold I took all the material I sung every weekend and I did an album in three and a half hours – a whole album.
 I had this album, and I produced it – me and my wife.
 And we gave him this album called Feelin' Good at the Cadillac Club to help start the record company and that was the album that helped start it up.
 I was singing totally Jazz then, but when I heard the Beatles and heard the gospel influence and everything I just said: 'I can make jazz with R&B.' That transition came when The Beatles came out to America.
 When I heard The Beatles that was my turning point.
 They were like my mentors.
 You know the funny thing about that, when I heard (Billy sings) 'I Wanna Hold Your Hand', at first I said these guys are like a flash in the pan.
 But the second album when they started doing all this, I had to like take all that back.
 John Lennon – one of the greatest writers in the world.

 Paul's debut album Feelin' Good at the Cadillac Club was released in 1968 on the Gamble label.
 Largely a collection of jazz covers of songs popularized by others, it was a studio album that attempted to recreate the feel of Paul's live club performances.
 Neither the single "Bluesette" nor the album reached the charts.
 The album was re-released in 1973.

 Paul's second LP, Ebony Woman (1970), was a more commercial release on Gamble & Huff's Neptune label.
 Paul cut a new version of his 1959 single and made it the title track.
 Gamble & Huff were firmly in control of the production.
-Merging jazz and soul, the LP achieved some modest success reaching No. 12 on the Billboard soul chart an No. 183 on the pop chart.
+Merging jazz and soul, the LP achieved some modest success reaching No. 12 on the Billboard soul chart and No. 183 on the pop chart.